General (scope, time limits)

 - the applicant did not claim any persecution at all; or

-- the applicant comes from a Safe Country of Origin.
+- the applicant comes from a Safe Country of Origin; or

-De facto detention, whereby the asylum seekers are forced to stay in the initial reception centre at the airport, is ordered to implement negative decisions at the border and can only be maintained for a maximum duration of six weeks.
+The law foresees that the persons are not allowed to enter the territory but can leave for another country at any time.
+Persons held in border facilities are de facto detained as they are forced to stay in the initial reception centre at the airport.
+Official detention is not regulated in law.
+Individuals remain in detention pending the implementation of the negative decision at the border and can only be maintained for a maximum duration of six weeks.
 Therefore, at this stage, a decision rejecting the asylum application on the merits or as inadmissible is issued without an expulsion order.
 Rejection at the border may be enforced only after a final decision on the asylum application.
+While detailed statistics are missing, practice suggests that airport procedure are carried out in less than 6 weeks.
+Nevertheless, the fact that the 6 weeks deadline as foreseen at national level goes beyond the four weeks deadline foreseen in Article 43 APD has not been litigated so far.

 Most cases processed at the airport were Dublin procedures and most decisions that were considered as manifestly unfounded at the airport were appealed.
 In 2018, only 1 appeal was successful while the other 11 appeals were rejected.
 In 2019, the BVwG rejected all 22 appeals of asylum seekers originating from India, Iran, Philippines, Egypt, Sri Lanka, Lebanon, Russia and Cuba.

-In procedures at the airport, only one personal interview is conducted.
+In procedures at the airport, only one personal interview by the BFA is conducted.
 There are no other differences with interviews under the regular procedure.
 However, as already mentioned, UNHCR plays an active role in the processing of asylum applications in the airport procedure as it can issue binding opinions.
 Asylum applications can thus be rejected only upon approval of UNHCR, otherwise they must be processed in the regular procedure.
+There are no available statistics due to a lack of transparency on the procedure.
+The involvement of UNHCR is ambivalent: on the one hand it serves as a safeguard in an accelerated procedure, and on the other hand UNHCR is directly involved throughout a truncated procedure which can possibly create dependencies that might cause conflict with UNHCRs role as a UN organisation.

 The time limit for lodging appeals against a decision by the BFA in procedures at the airport is 1 week.
 The BVwG must issue its decision within 2 weeks from the submission of the complaint.
-A hearing in the appeal proceedings must be conducted at the initial reception centre at the airport, yet this rarely happens in practice.
+A hearing in the appeal proceedings must be conducted at the initial reception centre at the airport, but this rarely happens in practice.
+The appeal has automatic suspensive effect.

 Article 31(1) AsylG.